nic547/TauStellwerk/doc/develop.md

 - TauStellwerk.Client: Library shared by all client applications.
 - TauStellwerk.WebClient: The Blazor WebAssembly client.
 Used by the server application, not necessarily feature complete.
 - TauStellwerk.Desktop: The Desktop application using AvaloniaUI.

+For most projects there's also a associated .Test project that, as the name implies, contains test for the project.